 Using WP Fusion with ThriveCart you can create a success URL pointed at your site that will create a new WordPress user and log them in so they can access their purchased content.

 Heads up!
-This is an advanced (experimental) feature.
-It is one of the most difficult things to set up with WP Fusion.
+This is an advanced feature.
+It is one of the more difficult things to set up with WP Fusion.
 It often requires extra configuration time and doesn’t work reliably on all hosts.
 If you’re not comfortable debugging webhooks and running multiple tests, then consider selling your products with WooCommerce.

 First enable the setting for ThriveCart Auto Login from the Advanced settings tab in WP Fusion.